lukey11/Foraging-Swarm-Robot-ARGoS-1/README.md

-# CPFA-ARGoS and MPFA-ARGoS with static/dynamic depots
+#MPFA-ARGoS with static/dynamic depots and MPFA with a hirarchical branching transportation network

-ARGoS (Autonomous Robots Go Swarming) is a multi-physics robot simulator.
-CPFA-ARGoS and MPFA-ARGoS is an extension to ARGoS that implements the central-place foraging and multiple-place foraging algorithm (CPFA and MPFA) and provides a mechanism for performing experiments with iAnts.

-CPFA: The central-place foraging algorithm
+MPFA_H: The MPFA with a hirarchical branching transportation network.
+See the video https://youtu.be/tgSTCz264cU

 Dynamic_MPFA: The MPFA with dynamic depots.
 Depots moves based on the discovered local information.
+See the video https://www.youtube.com/watch?v=vu7QXRFIlj8&list=PLkjRv85y76xlLHEr0ekXVnVTy_z9TMZD4

 Static_MPFA: The MPFA with static depots.
 Depots are distributed uniformly and do not move.